 Agency-wide vs. department-specific: Is the class broadly used across the org, or siloed to one department?

 Prior match history: If the class was used in a previous study, use that as a reference point.
-If a previously-used match doesn't appear in Holly (below 70% threshold), manually add it and assess why.
+If a previously-used match doesn't appear in Holly (it's below the default similarity threshold), manually add it and assess why.
+To manually add a comparator spec, see Adding and Managing Comparators.

 These questions matter because a number is only as meaningful as the role it came from.
 A well-matched comparator strengthens your study; a misaligned one, even with accurate data, can undermine your conclusions.